Simeur99/Netflix_Data_Analysis_And_Visualization/README.md

 # Netflix Data Analysis and Visualization

-This project contains a Jupiter Notebook with Python scripts and R scripts used to analyze and visualize data in the Netflix dataset provided.
+This project contains a Jupiter Notebook with Python scripts and R scripts used to analyze and visualize the top-rated movies and most-watched genres in the Netflix dataset provided.

 ## System Requirements
 - Jupiter Notebook (recommended)